DeV-Parekh/Smart_Marksheet_Scanner/README.md

 ## Approach

 1. We will be taking the pdf format uploaded by the user and convert it into an image.
-2. That image will be processed by an OCR module which will find the text inside the given image.
+2. That image will be processed by  EasyOCR module which will find the text inside the given image.
 3. It will then add the unstructured text into a list.
 4. Then, the processing module will process and analyse the unstructured text into structured text.
-5. In the structured text, the module will find the subject and its corresponding marks,
+5. In the structured text, the module will find the subject and its corresponding marks and will display the result to the website.
-6. Then it will return the output in JSON format which will be sent by API to the database.
+6. Finally, it will store all the results into the database.